IntermediatePerformance & CWV

 Cache-Control: must-revalidate

 Cache-Control: must-revalidate is a caching directive that mandates caches to revalidate the content with the origin server before using a stored copy.
 This ensures that the data provided to users is always up-to-date, which is critical for maintaining content accuracy and reliability.
+This directive is particularly significant for dynamic content where the freshness of information is paramount, such as news articles or stock prices.

 ⭐ Why is Cache-Control: must-revalidate Important in Site Performance?

 The directive plays a vital role in ensuring that users receive the latest content, which can impact the user experience and the site's credibility.
 By requiring revalidation, it can also help manage server load efficiently by reducing unnecessary data exchanges when content hasn't changed.
+This is especially important for high-traffic websites where serving stale content can lead to user dissatisfaction and decreased engagement.
+Moreover, it supports SEO efforts by ensuring that search engines index the most current version of a page, which can influence rankings.

 ⚙️ How Does Cache-Control: must-revalidate Work?